data-mechanics/course-2016-spr-proj/djmcc_jasper/README.md

 ###### Notes

 Running comp_vit.py requries access to the Yelp API and the installation of the rauth python module.
+You will need to create your own auth.json file with your Yelp API key.
 The prov python module, for generating provenance documents, is the only other non-standard requirement.
-Generating the data.json file used for the visualization in Part 1 requires running generateJSON.py on the database following a successful run of project.py.
-This script is located in djmcc_jasper/tools directory.

 ## Abstract